Behavioural Economics and Gut Instinct:

 I have no use whatsoever for projections or forecasts.
 They create an illusion of apparent precision.
 The more meticulous they are, the more concerned you should be.
 We never look at projections … —Warren Buffett

 This does not mean that analysis is unimportant and should not be undertaken.
-Rather it should be treated as only part of the jigsaw.
+Rather it should be treated with caution as most economic forecasts are wrong.
 When making decisions it is essential that we explore uncertainties and encourage discussion of opinions that may contradict the views of senior stakeholders.
+This helps to prevent confirmation bias taking hold and gets people to acknowledge gaps in expertise.
+Behavioural economics challenges many assumptions about human decision making that have been unchallenged by conventional economic thinking.

 Confirmation bias also means that we tend to ignore information that does not align with our existing beliefs.
 We subconsciously seek and are drawn to evidence that confirms our view of the world.
 People are very good at overlooking facts that undermine their opinions and will follow the crowd that most closely supports those beliefs.